 - Keep your best performers engaged – You’ve been kicking your incentive trip down the road, losing the connection between the desired behavior and the reward.
 But your top performers need to be motivated and connected to purpose.
 At a minimum, use individual rewards until your group trip can be actualized.

 Start at the bottom by laying a foundation of understanding.
-Take the time to invest in a little bit of research to truly understand what is motivating your employees and sales teams in 2022.
+Take the time to invest in a little bit of research to truly understand what is motivating your employees and sales teams.
 Layer on top of that, a more balanced incentive structure that not only considers sales activity, but also covers critical behaviors such as training completion, steps to the sale, or maybe even presenteeism – just showing up to work.
 And finally, don’t fall behind in recognizing those top performers.
 You may have temporarily stalled merit increases or even postponed your typical incentive rewards.
 Now is the time to recognize those people that have stood strong.
 Reward them with individual travel, curated lifestyle merchandise bundles, or FOMO-inducing sports and entertainment experiences.
 Or use a points-based program that delivers customization of rewards and can adapt and grow over time.